awsdocs/aws-doc-sdk-examples/php/example_code/sns/README.md

 Amazon SNS is a fully managed messaging service for both system-to-system and app-to-person (A2P) communication.

 ## Code examples
-This is a workspace where you can find AWS SDK for PHP v3 Amazon SNS examples.
+This is a workspace where you can find AWS SDK for PHP Version 3 Amazon SNS examples.

 - [Checking phone opt out](./CheckOptOut.php)
 - [Confirming a subscription](./ConfirmSubscription.php)